reezmahanan/Weather-App/README.md

 Report bugs or request features by opening issues on the repository.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is provided for educational purposes only.
+No MIT license is applied in this README.
+If you would like a specific open source license (for example MIT, Apache 2.0, or GPL), let me know and I can add the appropriate LICENSE file and update this section.

 ## Author
 Reezma Hanan